 Only 18% of communities in Alaska are connected to the road system; the other 82% rely on aviation and rough overland or water travel to access mail, medicine, and other services.
 Many of these communities are subsistence-based rural settlements and Alaska Native villages.
-Of the 61 communities in Alaska with air service subsidized by the EAS program, only six are connected to the road system.
-All six are over 100 miles away from the nearest hub airport by road, most

-11-2 of which are narrow gravel roads.
+The EAS program currently subsidizes 65 communities in Alaska, with an additional two approved in 2025.
+Of these, only six are connected to the road system.
+All but one are over 100 miles away from the nearest hub airport by road, most of which are narrow gravel roads.
 EAS allows the people in these communities to continue living on the lands their families have been connected to for generations.
 Alaska-Specific Rules and Exceptions To address the remote nature and small population size of most communities, the original legislation exempted Alaska from certain EAS requirements including fewer required passenger seats, number of flights per day and service to a non-hub airport.
 These special rules for "basic essential air service" in Alaska mean that air carriers do not have to waste money flying larger planes or making more frequent trips than necessary.
-In the contiguous United States, basic service is two round trip flights per day to a medium or large hub using 30 to 50-seat aircraft.
-In Alaska, most EAS contracts are for less than two flights per day, and 90% utilize aircraft with only 3 - 9 passenger seats.
-Some communities receive only one or two flights per week to a non-hub airport.
-As of 2023,

-18% percent of Alaska EAS communities receive service only in the summer, 62% receive fewer flights in the 'off season', and 10% receive only flag stop service, meaning the location gets service only when there are passengers, mail, or freight.
+In the contiguous United States, basic service is two round trip flights per day to a medium or large or two flights per week to a non-hub airport.
+Seventeen percent of Alaska EAS communities receive service only in the summer, 65% receive fewer flights in the 'off season', and 9% receive only flag stop service, meaning the location gets service only when there are passengers, mail, or freight.
 For example, Little Diomede, an extremely remote community on an island in the Bering Strait, receives only seasonal helicopter service once per week.
 Alasks air carriers are also evaluated differently for EAS.
 Outside Alaska, five factors are considered including the reliability of the carrier, arrangements made with larger carriers, interline agreements for transport via one ticket (uncommon in Alaska), community preference, and marketing efforts.
 For the last frontier, an additional sixth factor considered is the carrier's level of experience providing scheduled or chartered air service in the state.
 How Alaska Implements its EAS Without the EAS program, many air carriers would not be able to provide air service to remote Alaskan communities.
 In 2023, air carriers in the contiguous United States received an average annual subsidy six times greater than that received by EAS carriers in Alaska.
-Because every dollar is vital to continuing operations, air carriers work to evaluate transportation demand and optimize aircraft size and service schedules to avoid fiscal waste.
-EAS carriers in Alaska maximize the funds they receive to ensure that remote communities remain connected to the rest of the state.
+Because every dollar is vital to continuing operations, air carriers evaluate transportation demand and work to right-size aircraft size and service schedules to avoid fiscal waste.
+EAS carriers in Alaska maximize the funds they receive to